rockthethird/Bible-Study/John/John 13.md

 _In order for the disciples fo Christ to be faithful, John unveils 2 astounding features of Christ's love:_

-#### I. Christ's love is completely fulfilled v.1
+1. Christ's love is completely fulfilled v.1

     - End - fullness: completion; of time

     - Christ's love is perfect so wht is our response to undesirable circumstances

-1. In faithfulness to the Father - v.1b
+    i.
+In faithfulness to the Father - v.1b

     - Distressed of the separation and resolved/certain of restoration

-1. To His sheep amidst the world - v.1c
+    ii.
+To His sheep amidst the world - v.1c

     - Love for the world is distinct from the love for His sheep

-#### II.
-Christ's love is humbly accomplished vv.2-5
+1. Christ's love is humbly accomplished vv.2-5

     - Something not even jewish slaves were allowed to perform

-1. By utilizing Satan's schemes - v.2
+    i.
+By utilizing Satan's schemes - v.2

     - Nothing Satan does can override the will of God plans

-1. By disregarding granted privileges - v.3
+    ii.
+By disregarding granted privileges - v.3

-    i.
+    iii.
 Comprised of universal authority - v.3a

-    ii.
+    iv.
 Comprised of heavenly residence - v.3b

 |References|
 |-|